Plumbing fees and charges

 Types of fees

 You will need to pay a fee when lodging a plumbing and drainage application.
-This includes applications for compliance assessment, inspections and concurrence agency requests.
+This includes applications for the assessment of permit work, inspections and referral agency requests.

-An assessment fee is charged for all requests for assessment that require a permit to be issued.
-Fees for compliance assessment of hydraulic plans include a flat base charge plus a charge for each proposed plumbing fixture, capped point or water meter (depending on the nature of the project) and for each testable backflow prevention device.
-When lodging online, the application and assessment fees for hydraulic plans are payable upon lodgement unless they exceed $20,000.
+Application and assessment fees are charged for all applications that involve assessment by Council before a permit is issued.
+Permit work that is deemed to be Fast-track permit work under s37 of the Regulation does not incur an assessment fee.
+Fees for the assessment of plans for buildings other than dwellings include a flat base charge plus a charge for each proposed plumbing fixture, capped point or water meter (depending on the nature of the project) and for each testable backflow prevention device.
+When lodging online, the application and assessment fees for such plans are payable upon lodgement unless they exceed $20,000.

-Applications that also involve the assessment of an onsite sewerage facility or greywater treatment system will incur a fee for the extra element.
+Applications that also involve the assessment of an on-site sewage facility or greywater treatment system will incur a fee for the extra element.

-For single detached dwelling houses, the inspection fee is paid together with the application and assessment fees upon lodgement.
-This fee covers a set number of inspections during construction and the issuing of the compliance certificate.
+For single class 1a dwelling houses, secondary dwellings or class 10a buildings, the inspection fee is paid together with the application and assessment fees upon lodgement.
+This fee covers a set number of inspections during construction and the issuing of the final certificate.
 Additional fees are required if further inspections are necessary.

-If Council issues a notice for non-compliant work identified during an inspection, a fee will be charged and no further inspections will be carried out until payment has been received and rectification works completed.
+If Council issues an Action notice for non-compliant work identified during an inspection, a fee will be charged and no further inspections will be carried out until payment has been received and rectification works completed.